How to Use Oil for Curly Hair: A Comprehensive Guide

 Curly girl parting hair with hand to show hair density.

-For example, if you mark 1 cm x 1 cm area and you have 250 fibers there, the hair density would be = 250/ cm2
+For example, if you mark a 1 cm x 1 cm area and you have 250 fibers there, the hair density would be = 250 hairs/ cm2.

 If you have high-density hair, it can probably take on heavier oil formulations like castor oil or shea butter to keep it properly hydrated and nourished.

-For those with low-density strands, lighter oil alternatives, such as Jojoba oil, Sunflower oil, Grapeseed oil, etc., might be the way to go.
+For those with low-density strands, lighter oil alternatives, such as jojoba oil, sunflower oil, grapeseed oil, etc., might be the way to go.
+10,17,26

-How to Choose the Right Oils and Butter for Your Curly Hair
+How to Choose the Proper Oils and Butters for Your Curly Hair

 Selecting the optimal oil or natural butter for your hair and curl type is vital.
 Always consider the diameter of your hair shaft, porosity level, and natural sebum production.
 These factors substantially impact the results, and a wrong choice may lead to greasy, dull hair that lacks shine.

-For fine hair with a smaller diameter and with low hair density, use a small amount of highly unsaturated fatty oil.
+For fine hair with a smaller diameter and with low hair density, use a small amount of highly unsaturated fatty oils.

-Use more saturated fatty acid for thick, dry, or excessively damaged hair (especially chemically treated).
-Shea butter and Mango butter are excellent.
+Use more saturated fatty acids for thick, dry, or excessively damaged hair (especially chemically treated).
+Shea butter and mango butter are excellent.

 Asian Straight Hair

 Asian hair is usually straight and fine, so it can quickly become weighed down.
-To combat this issue, we recommend using either Argan or Sunflower oil as a weekly treatment for your hair – once or twice per week should be enough to keep your hair.
+To combat this issue, we recommend using either argan or sunflower oils as a weekly treatment for your hair – once or twice per week should be enough to keep your hair.

 Wavy Hair

-Wavy hair has a slightly higher degree of curvature.
-Scientific reports suggest they are weak at specific points along the hair shaft.
-If you want a more natural look and bouncy curls, we advise using oils in small quantities to avoid heaviness.
+Wavy hair has a slightly higher degree of curvature than straight hair.
+Scientific reports suggest they are weak at specific points along the hair shaft.27 If you want a more natural look and bouncy curls, we advise using oils in small quantities to avoid heaviness.

 We recommended using butter in an emulsion system (i.e., conditioner or mask) where the droplet size for butter has been reduced with the help of emulsion technology.